Device-Level Optimization Techniques for Solid-State Drives: A Survey: SSD Architecture and Key Components

 \subsubsection{\textbf{Bad Block Management}}

-Bad block management (BBM) serves the critical role of detecting, isolating, and replacing failed NAND flash blocks (bad blocks) to maintain availability within SSDs, seamlessly masking the impact of underlying physical media defects from host systems.
-Bad blocks in SSDs originate primarily from factory defects or emerge during operation when blocks become excessively worn beyond their P/E cycle limits~\cite{MicronBBM}.
-BBM maintains and continuously updates a bad block table (BBT), recording these defective blocks to skip them during write operations.
-Leveraging reserved spare blocks in the over-provisioning (OP) space area, BBM dynamically maps replacement blocks to supplant failed ones, maintaining a dedicated mapping table that tracks these substitution assignments~\cite{cai2017error}.
+Bad block management (BBM)ensures SSD availability by detecting, isolating, and replacing failed NAND flash blocks.
+It maintains a bad block table (BBT) to record defective blocks, which arise from factory defects or wear-out—and skips them during writes~\cite{MicronBBM}.
+Using spare blocks from the over-provisioning space, BBM dynamically maps replacements for failed blocks and maintains a dedicated mapping table to track these substitutions.